 Web3, also known as Web 3.0, represents the next phase of the internet where users can interact directly without relying on centralized authorities like big tech companies.

-Unlike traditional platforms where corporations control data, Web3 leverages blockchain technology to give ownership back to users.
+Unlike traditional platforms where corporations control user data, Web3 uses blockchain technology to give ownership back to users.

 Evolution of the Web